-Fig. 2: Electrical properties of the sample with the entire Au -end junction.
-A residual resistance of $<\sim 1$ Ω has been subtracted in the figures [20]. (a) The zero-bias resistance (R_0) as a function of the temperature at zero magnetic field (H = 0T). (b)(c) The differential resistance as a function of the current for different temperatures $> T_c$ (b) and $< T_c$ (c).
+Fig. 2 (online colour at: www.pss-b.com) Electrical properties of the sample with the entire Au-end junction.
+A residual resistance of ~1 Ω has been subtracted in the figures [20]. (a) The zero-bias resistance (R_0) as a function of the temperature at zero magnetic field (H = 0 T). (b) and (c) The differential resistance as a function of the current for different temperatures > T_c (b) and < T_c (c).
 The numbers on each curve denote the temperatures in Kelvin.
-The critical currents (I_c) were identified in contradiction to [4], although the slight resistance increases due to the residual resistances exist in the large current regions even in a superconductive state (c).
-We defined the current, at which an abrupt resistance increase appears, as I_c.
-The presence of resistance oscillations in the larger current regions is consistent with [4, 13] (interpreted as a phase slip).
-Inset of (c): I_c, which corresponds to the current values indicated by arrows in the main panel, as a function of the temperature.
-Ic was normalized for the Ginzburg-Landau behavior of I_c.
-The solid line is provided just to eyes. (d) The differential resistance as a function of the current for different magnetic fields.
+We defined the current, at which an abrupt resistance increase appears in (c), as I_c .
+Inset of (c): I_c , which corresponds to the current values indicated by arrows in the main panel, as a function of the temperature.
+I_c was normalized for the Ginzburg-Landau behavior of I_c .
+The solid line is provided just to eyes. (d) The differential resistance as a function of the turent for different magnetic fields.
 The number on each curve denotes the magnetic field (in Tesla) that was applied perpendicular to the tube axis.
-Inset: R0 as a function of the magnetic field.
+Inset: R_0 as a function of the magnetic field.